 If you’re an hourly worker, your earning potential can take a hit because you can’t dedicate as many hours to working.

 To sum it up, there are definitely a significant number of costs associated with having a baby.
 It’s important to remember that raising a child is (at least) an 18-year commitment where you will be responsible for caring the for child.
 That doesn’t mean that it’s a bad decision to have a child, it’s just important to make sure you’re in a good place financially and have a solid plan in place.

 We hope that you’ve found this article valuable when it comes to understanding the costs associated with having a baby.
-If you’re interested in reading more, please subscribe below to get alerted of new articles as we write them.
+If you’re interested in reading more, please subscribe below to get alerted of new articles about personal finance as we write them.